SAlimdjanov/SpaceX-Dash-Visualizer/README.md

 `sudo docker stop {CONTAINER_ID}`

-Then, navigate the the EC2 main page on AWS and select the instance.
+Then, navigate to the EC2 main page on AWS and select the instance.
 Click "Terminate" to shut down the virtual machine.